Skip to main content

 Disorderly Conduct

 Dumpster diving can be seen as a fun hobby or an environmentally-friendly habit.
-It can also be seen as disorderly conduct in a public area if there are complaints filed about it or someone calls the police.
+It can also be seen as disorderly conduct in a public area if there are complaints filed about it or if someone calls the police.
 Law enforcement can warn, ticket, or arrest you for anything they deem inappropriate conduct in public.

-They could also fine you for illegal dumping or littering as you sort through trash or have items laying around.
+They could also fine you for illegal dumping or littering as you sort through trash or have items lying around.
 Be polite, cooperate if you are asked to leave, and do not create a mess if you are hoping to dumpster dive undisturbed.

 Are You Using a Car to Dumpster Dive?